alexkarer/Reclaim-The-Realm-TTRPG/v3_changes.md

 - Move Player Character creation to separate page from Rules (✅)

+- Allow more filter options for Abilities (❌)
+    - Filter for Tags: Reaction, Attack, Move (❌)
+    - add more tags: Heal?
+    - Add sorting

 - Remove initial page and keywords since ATTACK is getting removed (❌)
     - remove degree of success/failure part (❌)
     - mention that everything is an ability (❌)